-- Students' evaluations 11-14-2024, until 12-04-2024.
+- Students' evaluations 11-20-2025 until 12-10-2025. - Thanksgiving.
+Reading day.

-39.1.
+40.1.
 Hamiltonian mechanics

-- The Poisson brackets are property of the phase space and have nothing to do with the Hamiltonian. - The Hamiltonian is just a function on the phase space. - Given the phase space p_i, q_i , the Poisson brackets and the Hamiltonian.
-We can construct the equations of the Hamiltonian mechanics:
+- The Poisson brackets are property of the phase space and have nothing to do with the Hamiltonian. - The Hamiltonian is just a function on the phase space. - Given the phase space p_i, q_i , the Poisson brackets and the Hamiltonian, we can construct the equations of the Hamiltonian mechanics: